cmorten/superoak/.github/CONTRIBUTING.md

 ## Getting started

-The first thing to do before starting to work on your feature would be to have a conversation with the codeowners about it, we may have some pointers or examples that might make your life much easier!

-The other thing you will need before you start is to create an issue describing what it is that you're set to do, or if its a bug make sure there are clear reproduction steps on the description.
+The first thing to do before you start is to create an issue describing what it is that you're set to do, or if its a bug make sure there are clear reproduction steps on the description.
+This way we can start a conversation with the codeowners about it, we may have some pointers or examples that might make your life much easier!

 Things to talk about in our first conversation: